Foo-Manroot/foo-manroot.github.io/about.md

 On the other hand, aside from the normal posts, there's a section dedicated exclusively to my [personal projects](../projects), where I explain in detail their characteristics.

-For any potential employer, a CTF team looking for members, or anybody that's curious about it, I'll leave [here](/assets/CV.pdf) my CV (without some personal details).
-I'll translate it any of these days...

 This blog is made with {% include icon-github.html username="jekyll" %} /
 [jekyll](https://github.com/jekyll/jekyll).
 You can find the source of this page on [my Github](https://github.com/Foo-Manroot/foo-manroot.github.io).